 Caring for Your Roses

-Add a 2- to 4-inch layer of shredded pine mulch around the plant, taking care to leave about an inch of space around the base stem of the rose.
-Feed the plants with an organic rose fertilizer according to package directions.
+Add a 2- to 4-inch layer of shredded pine bark mulch around the plant, taking care to leave about an inch of space around the base stem of the rose.
+Fertilize the plants with an organic rose fertilizer according to package directions.
 If your soil is a bit on the alkaline side, you should consider an additive that will make your soil more acidic.

 Deadhead your roses after the flowers have bloomed.
 In early spring, which may be February or March in zone 8, prune your roses.
 Each fall, clean away diseased canes and mulch your plants after the first frost but before the ground freezes.